callmecarlito/HW_3_SmallSH/README.md

 This is my attempt at developing a UNIX based shell command interpreter.
 This is a project that I'm working on for my CS344 (Operating Systems) course.
 On top of working on my skills in programming in the C language, I also wanted to better my understanding of version control systems, as well as attempting to document the entire process as I work through the project.

 ## Files
-Along with this README file are 2 additional files:
+Along with this README file are 8 additional files:
 1.  makefile
+2.  input_handling.h
-2.  input_handling.c
+3.  input_handling.c
+4.  built_in_cmnds.h
+5.  built_in_cmnds.c
+6.  exec_cmnds.h
+7.  exec_cmnds.c
+8.  run_shell.c
+9. README.md

 ## Features
 This shell currently will have three built in commands: exit, status, and cd.